‘I don’t have time to meditate.’

 You need to… well… meditate!!!

-And that’s why I created The Self-Love Meditation Course; so that you have a really yummy practice that you look forward to.
+And that’s why I created The Way of Self-Love; so that you have a really yummy practice that you look forward to.

 A practice that helps you learn how to move through the ‘busy’ so you can tap into an easeful way of life.